ethanbass/chromatographR/cran-comments.md

-* I apparently did not succeed in fixing the test failure on the MKL server in version 0.4.0, so I made another attempt to do so here by eliminating the test that is failing.
+Package was archived on CRAN
+CRAN repository db overrides:
+  X-CRAN-Comment: Archived on 2022-11-07 as recurring issues were not
+    corrected in time. and policy violation, sending HTML.

+* My package was archived because of a test that sporadically fails on one of the CRAN test machines used to run Additional tests (MKL).
+I apparently did not succeed in fixing this issue with the patch I introduced in version 0.4.4.
+I believe I have now fixed by setting the failing test to be skipped on CRAN.
+The test in question does work on most machines (and usually even on the MKL test machine where it occasionally fails).
+I also violated the CRAN policy against sending html email, for which I apologize.
+I will certainly be very careful to avoid this in the future.

 ## R CMD check results